SLICK-BUILT ELKY, STOUT 355 V8, ALUMINUM HEADS, 4-SPEED, PWR FRNT DISCS/STEERING

 For three decades, the El Camino was a bona-fide hit for Chevy, and today they can be some of the coolest old cars you're likely to see.
-This very attractive and still practical 1964 Elky brings all the usual V8 fun to the table, plus a few surprises like a 4-speed manual transmission.
+This slick two-tone 1964 Chevrolet El Camino brings all the usual high-performance tools to the table, plus a unique twist on tradition.

-The engine is a sweet-running 327 that has been dressed and detailed like the factory would have done it in 1964, along with some smart upgrades.
-The block and heads wear traditional Chevy Orange paint, and the satin black engine bay is brightened using finned aluminum Corvette valve covers and a K&N air cleaner, both of which look great on the warmed-over small block.
-The carburetor is still a 2-barrel Carter, so it's easy on the wallet yet still makes great torque that's fun to drive.
-Stock cast iron exhaust manifolds dump into a dual exhaust system with stock-style mufflers and a crossover tube help bolster low-end torque for improved performance and a muscular but subdued sound.
-The chassis shows signs of recent work and zero evidence that this Elky has ever been rusty.
-A rugged 10-bolt rear end is assisted by air shocks to ensure this truck/car can still carry a load and it sits on 14-inch American racing mag wheels and staggered 205/70/14 front and 225/70/14 rear blackwall radials.
+The engine is an aluminum-headed 355 cubic inch V8 that has been dressed and detailed to look like a million bucks.
+The block wears traditional Chevy Orange paint, and the satin black engine bay is brightened using polished aluminum valve covers and an open-element air cleaner, both of which look great on the warmed-over small block.
+Go-fast parts include a Quick Fuel 4-barrel carburetor, an MSD ignition system with Mallory distributor, and a high-rise intake.
+There's a positively massive aluminum radiator up front, so heat will never be an issue with this one, and a new chrome alternator makes the juice.
+A set of long-tube headers dumping into a nicely crafted dual exhaust system with Flowmaster mufflers and a crossover tube help bolster low-end torque for awesome performance and a thrilling sound.
+The chassis shows signs of recent work, and zero evidence that this truck/car has ever been rusty.
+New control arms and shocks help manage the rear end for arrow-straight launches, and it sits on a set of vintage-looking Torque Thrusts with 195/65/15 front and 215/70/15 rear performance radials.

 A nice little truck with a few surprises up its sleeve, this El Camino is a great way to have fun without spending a fortune.
 Call today!